tylergiesbrecht39/create_website/README.md

 # GitHub Template Repository

-Welcome to the GitHub template repository for the **courses (CS3361, CS3365)**!
-This template serves as a starting point for your first assignment of creating and deploying your portfolio.
+Welcome to the GitHub template repository for the **courses (ENGR1340)**!
+This template serves as a starting point for you to create and deploy your portfolio.
 Follow the instructions below to download, customize, and push your work to your own GitHub repository.

 ---